adamstraube/adamstraube.github.io/_posts/2017-03-30-a-better-way-of-viewing-links-between-issues-in-jira.markdown

  ![Fullscreen](/images/issue-vis/whole-visualiser-tonsof-links-fullscreen.png)

- [Here](https://github.com/adamstraube/JiraIssueLinkVisualiser) is the link to repository on Github again, let me know if there are any bugs or feature requests you have and have fun!
+ Here is the link to repository on [Github](https://github.com/adamstraube/JiraIssueLinkVisualiser) again and the [Chrome store](https://chrome.google.com/webstore/detail/jira-issue-link-visualise/blhhnohbefoaoibbacoodpdgcmdnbkaa),  let me know if there are any bugs or feature requests you have and have fun!